 An airbag’s inflator is a metal tube filled with tablets of chemical propellant that are ignited in the event of a crash, which converts the propellant into a gas and injects it into the airbag, inflating it.
 Neutrons can pass through the metal tube but not the propellant tablets; as a result, neutron imaging shows the size and shape of the pellets.

 When the solid chemicals in an energetic device break down, their size and shape changes.
 Cracks and bubbles can form in the material, the material could shrink or expand in size, or the material could even crumble into dust.
 These all denote a change in the composition of the material which could lead to it either producing too large of an explosion or too small.
 Using neutron imaging during long-term viability testing, NDT professionals can see all of these warning signs.
 The shortcomings of a propellant could be discovered and understood in the R&D stage, prompting a redesign of the product with a more stable propellant.

 Why Phoenix for Convenient Neutron Imaging?

 Phoenix’s compact neutron generators, developed and refined in our labs for over a decade, are a titanic shift from the nuclear reactors typically relied on for neutron imaging.
-While they don’t produce the same output of neutron radiation as a nuclear reactor, their neutron output is higher than any other fusion-based neutron source, and their compact size and greater accessibility renders them a convenient neutron source.
-With PNIC accepting orders soon and the possibility of more neutron imaging centers springing up in the future, options previously out of reach for the automotive industry could become well within the realm of possibility.
+Their neutron output is higher than any other fusion-based neutron source and their compact size and greater accessibility renders them a convenient neutron source.
+With PNIC and more neutron imaging centers springing up in the future, options previously out of reach for the automotive industry could become well within the realm of possibility.

 Only time will tell what effect the expanded use of neutron imaging might have on the automotive industry.
 We welcome the opportunity to test parts from automakers and suppliers to explore what possibilities N-ray has to make our cars better.